wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 }
 ```

-What this code will do is it will check the paranthesis.
+What this code will do is it will check the parenthesis.
 Name must equal "scott" and last name must equal "bos" for the statement to return true.

 ![](@attachment/Clipboard_2020-03-12-07-50-13.png) 15:29